Visiting Joshua Tree National Park is an absolutely amazing experience and should be on everyone’s Southern California Bucket List.

 2. Dress appropriately

-There are a few things you should wear when visiting Joshua Tree NP:
+There are a few things I highly recommend that you bring when visiting Joshua Tree NP:

 - Hiking Shoes.
 A decent pair of hiking shoes is an absolute must.
 There are lots of sticks, cacti, and rocks in the area and your feet need to be protected.